brooksbenson/eloquent-js/chapter15/chapter15-notes.md

 ## Debouncing

 Debouncing is a technique for handling events that occur rapidly, like scroll and mousemove.
-By using setTimeout, it is possible to decide when and how ofter the main logic of an event handler occurs.
+By using setTimeout, it is possible to decide when and how often the main logic of an event handler occurs.